Cadillac Eldorado: Eleventh generation (1986–1991)

-As a key factor influencing the design of the 11th generation Eldorado, GM relied on a consultant's prediction that gasoline would rise sharply by 1986.
-Concluding that smaller luxury cars would be in demand, General Motors downsized its full-sized cars for the second time for model year 1985; higher fuel prices did not materialize, however.
+As a key factor influencing the design of the 11th-generation Eldorado, GM relied on a consultant's prediction that gasoline would rise sharply by 1986.
+Concluding that smaller luxury cars would be in demand, General Motors downsized its full-sized cars for the second time for the 1985 model year; though higher fuel prices failed to materialize.
 By then, Cadillac had downsized the 11th generation Eldorado substantially — by 16 in in length and 350 lb in weight — as with its badge engineered siblings, the Oldsmobile Toronado, Buick Riviera, and Cadillac Seville.

 Buick and Oldsmobile's variants carried Buick's 3.8-liter V6 engine, while the Eldorado continued with the 4.1-liter V8.
 A single fiberglass transverse leaf spring was used for its fully independent rear suspension.
 Four wheel disc brakes were standard, as was electronic leveling control.
 The completely redesigned instrument panel featured a full digital display.
 The shift lever was moved from the steering column to the center console.
 New redesigned bucket seats had lumbar support.
 The Biarritz option featured an upgraded interior with genuine walnut trim on the instrument panel, center console and door panels.

-1985's convertible body style was dropped to make way for the forthcoming Cadillac Allanté roadster.
+The 1985 convertible body style was dropped to make way for the forthcoming Cadillac Allanté roadster.
 For the first time, the Eldorado no longer featured a hardtop body style, instead using framed door glass.
 Despite its much smaller exterior size, the Eldorado's interior volume remained comparable to the previous generation.